Iranian underground missile bases: Analysis

 The release of the footage of the Iranian underground missile bases provided the situation for the lawmakers to show that the July nuclear deal had not weakened the military of Iran and it was a show of strength by Iran in response to the western powers, especially the US, speaking of military options against Iran in spite of the nuclear deal, according to The Guardian.
 Hajizadeh said that Iran was not seeking to start a war but "if enemies make a mistake, missile bases will erupt like a volcano from the depth of earth."

 According to Tal Inbar, a senior Israeli defense expert and head of the Space Research Center at the Fisher Institute for Air and Space Strategic Studies in Herzliya, this missile base "enables the Islamic Republic to store and covertly fire surface-to-surface missiles."
 He described the underground facility, whose location is unknown, as a "complex system of enormous tunnels".
 He also added that those bases could be used by Iran for "a surprise barrage missile attack".

 Estimated number

 According to Amir Ali Hajizadeh, commander of the Aerospace Force of the Islamic Revolutionary Guard Corps: "If we have an unveiling of missile cities every week, it won’t be finished for another two years."
-Meanwhile, ISNA news agency refers to the phrase "hundreds of underground missile bases of the IRGC Aerospace Force."
+Meanwhile, Iranian Students' News Agency refers to the phrase "hundreds of underground missile bases of the IRGC Aerospace Force."